lsc21/check-in/this-week/README.md

-# Yesterday
+# the weekend

- - Will pair with Devin on documentation
- - Helped Boris with mount points for Magellan
- - Figure out why training modifications to cloudbuild break the deploy
- - IDP device probe
+ - Sent k8s autoscaling PR
+ - Feature-branch namespaces in k8s
- - Prepare for PA deployment
+ - Created static NYC prod for Triage

 # Today

-- Wrap up training server deployment
-- Investigate migrating prism.local to GCP DNS
+- Lower TTLs for prism.local to 60s
+- Updated Secrets to use k8s users and 32-char passwords
+- Investigate optimal resource allocation for deployments -
 - Draft DevOps roadmap with Jeff
 - Autoscale prod cluster